PnS2019/pns2019.github.com/session_01.md

 ---

-The main advantage of using symbolic computation is automatic differentiation, which is crucial in deep learning.
+Computation graph is the essential concept of symbolic computation where the tensors in this case define the steps of the computation and the graph compilation (achieved by `K.function` API) turns the graph into a __function__.
+Note that before compiling, the elements in the graph are merely symbols.
+The main advantage of using symbolic computation is _automatic differentiation_ which can be directly derived from a graph.
+Almost all training algorithms in deep learning relay on this powerful technique.

 For this, we need to get acquainted with `keras` variables.
 While `keras` placeholders are a way to instantiate tensors, they are placeholder tensors for users to substitute values into to carry out their intended computation.
 To be able to use the automatic differentiation in `keras`, we need to define variables, with respect to which we can differentiate other symbols.